 |A young European cat.
 Porto Covo, Portugal.
 (Photo credit: Wikipedia)|

-Male cats tend to be the most trouble some of the species because they are the ones that are prone to spray.
+Male cats tend to be the most troublesome of the species because they are the ones that are prone to spray.
 Spraying is one of the most terrible of all cat behaviors.
 This is a process of literally peeing on anything and everything.
 They spew urine out behind them in order to mark what they feel is their territory.
 The best way to treat this behavior is before it starts.
 The younger that you get your cat neutered the less likely he is to spray as he gets older.
 People are getting their cats fixed as early as 12 weeks.

 If you are worried about getting your cat fixed this young talk to your vet and do some good research online.
-This is the age that the SPCA is getting this done on the cats that have take in.
+This is the age that the SPCA is getting this done on the cats that have taken in.
 This is the best way to nip bad cat behavior in the bud, especially spraying.